xitikx/myRepository/README.md

 # myRepository
-## I have learned and understood the process of cloning the git repositori into my system
+## I have learned and understood the process of cloning the git repository into my system
+hello..